okajax/Koe-UI/README.md

 #Koe-UI

-Koe-UI is an UI component made with Riot.js
-This component offers your website an interface that we can talk with bot.
+Koe-UI is **an web UI component for Microsoft Bot Framework** This component offers an interface that **you can talk with Bot on your website.**

-This is for bots made with MicrodoftBotFramework.
+This is made by Riot.js

 ##Live Demo